olivierfriard/boris_docs/index.rst

 Launch BORIS
 ============

-Start BORIS following instructions on the BORIS site.
+Start BORIS by clicking on its icon.
+For launching BORIS from sources see the BORIS web site.
 When launching BORIS for the first time it may take some time to show up.
 Please be patient!